iron-software/IronPdfJava.Examples/examples/javascript-html-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/javascript-html-to-pdf/>***

-IronPDF empowers users to seamlessly integrate images into PDFs by embedding them directly into HTML strings, rather than relying on them as external assets.
-This capability is applicable to:
+IronPDF empowers users to seamlessly integrate images into PDFs by incorporating them directly into HTML strings, eliminating the need for external assets:

-- Image files
+- Image Files
 - `System.Drawing.Image`
 - `System.Drawing.Bitmap`

-Incorporating images this way can enhance the speed of the _HTML to PDF_ conversion process and facilitates storing rendering jobs in alternative storage options like strings or databases instead of traditional file-systems.
+This methodology is particularly advantageous for converting HTML to PDF as it bypasses the need for loading external resources.
+It enhances performance and facilitates the storage of entire rendering processes in non-traditional storage means like strings or databases.

-For additional details on PDF creation and editing, check out the [IronPDF Documentation](https://ironpdf.com/docs/).
+For additional details on generating and manipulating PDFs, please visit the [IronPDF Documentation](https://ironpdf.com/docs/).